OGGM/oggm-edu/docs/classes_howto.rst

 (using the programmable notebooks).
 You will find some help to get you started below.

-See also :ref:`examples` for existing classes based on OGGM-Edu.

 Using the OGGM-Edu web apps at the highschool level
 ---------------------------------------------------